usagiryu/RSS3-Wiki/src/protocol/RIPs/RIP-4.md

 Part or all of the Mirror Entry body.

-If the body is too long, then only record part of the body, followed by `...` at the end, the length is the maximum summary length set by the implementation program.
+If the body is too long, then only record part of the body, followed by `...` at the end, the length is the maximum summary length set by the RSS3 Network.

 #### `tags`